Pacific Northwest Forest Service Association (PNWFSA)

 Grant applications are invited from private, non-profit, or non-governmental organizations pursuing such goals.
 Grant awards will not be made directly to the U.S. Forest Service.

-About $10,000 will be available for 2021 project grants.
+For 2023, Old Smokeys will be awarding up to $3000 total.
+This is a reduction from years past and is due to a lower return on the investments we use to fund these grants.
 The Old Smokeys make these awards available annually as budgets permit, because they support many U.S. Forest Service heritage and natural resource projects; projects that advance public appreciation and understanding of our nation’s national forests and natural resources in general.

 Grants are awarded to organizations that satisfy the donation policy adopted by the PNWFSA Board of Directors on February 27, 2009.
 This policy specifies, “Grants or gift proposals will be judged according to the following criteria: